Circadian rhythm: Disruption

 Disruption to rhythms usually has a negative effect.
-Many travelers have experienced the condition known as jet lag, with its associated symptoms of fatigue, disorientation and insomnia.

-A number of other disorders, such as bipolar disorder, depression, and some sleep disorders such as delayed sleep phase disorder (DSPD), are associated with irregular or pathological functioning of circadian rhythms.
+Many travelers have experienced the condition known as jet lag, with a number of associated symptoms of fatigue, disorientation, insomnia, indigestion, inability to sleep, appetite loss, irritability, headache, and obesity.
+Disruption of circadian rhythms decrease melatonin secretion, alters patterns of hormone secretion from the pituitary gland, and enhances oxidative stress that induces neurodegeneration, which can result in a number of psychiatric disorders, such as bipolar disorder, depression, and some sleep disorders such as delayed sleep phase disorder (DSPD), are associated with irregular or pathological functioning of circadian rhythms.

 Disruption to rhythms in the longer term is believed to have significant adverse health consequences for peripheral organs outside the brain, in particular in the development or exacerbation of cardiovascular disease.

 Studies have shown that maintaining normal sleep and circadian rhythms is important for many aspects of brain and health.
 A number of studies have also indicated that a power-nap, a short period of sleep during the day, can reduce stress and may improve productivity without any measurable effect on normal circadian rhythms.
 Circadian rhythms also play a part in the reticular activating system, which is crucial for maintaining a state of consciousness.
 A reversal in the sleep–wake cycle may be a sign or complication of uremia, azotemia or acute kidney injury.
 Studies have also helped elucidate how light has a direct effect on human health through its influence on the circadian biology.

 Relationship with cardiovascular disease

 One of the first studies to determine how disruption of circadian rhythms causes cardiovascular disease was performed in the Tau hamsters, which have a genetic defect in their circadian clock mechanism.
-When maintained in a 24-hour light-dark cycle that was "out of sync" with their normal 22 circadian mechanism they developed profound cardiovascular and renal disease; however, when the Tau animals were raised for their entire lifespan on a 22-hour daily light-dark cycle they had a healthy cardiovascular system.
+When maintained in a 24-hour light-dark cycle that was "out of sync" with their normal 22 circadian mechanism they developed profound cardiovascular and renal disease; it impacts cardiovascular physiopathology and its function (e.g., heart rate, blood pressure).
+This impact was studied within shift workers by comparing C-reactive protein and blood pressure levels in two experimental groups.
+Results showed an increase of 11% in 24h hs-CRP, as well as in systolic and diastolic blood pressure.
+Disruption of circadian clocks can also be a critical risk factor for hypertension, ischemic stroke, coronary heart disease, or sudden cardiac death.
 The adverse effects of circadian misalignment on human physiology has been studied in the laboratory using a misalignment protocol, and by studying shift workers.
 Circadian misalignment is associated with many risk factors of cardiovascular disease.
 High levels of the atherosclerosis biomarker, resistin, have been reported in shift workers indicating the link between circadian misalignment and plaque build up in arteries.
 Additionally, elevated triacylglyceride levels (molecules used to store excess fatty acids) were observed and contribute to the hardening of arteries, which is associated with cardiovascular diseases including heart attack, stroke and heart disease.
 Shift work and the resulting circadian misalignment is also associated with hypertension.